Oisota/Breakout/README.markdown

 **Author:** Derek Morey

-**Description:** A simple breakout clone.
-Run game by changing into
-            the game directory and running "python3 run.py".
+**Description:** A simple breakout clone that I made for myself in order to teach myself about python, pygame, and game development.
+The game can be run by executing the "run.py" file.

 **Controls:**
 - Use mouse to click on menu buttons